KinectToVR/Amethyst-Installer/README.md

 If you would like to contribute to this project by translating strings for other languages, you may do the following:

-1. Download the latest installer from Releases.
+1. Download the latest installer build from Releases.

-2. Throw the installer into a folder of your choice.
+2. Move the installer into a folder of your choice.

 3. Create a folder called "Lang" in this folder.